-As a brand increases its followership it becomes progressively harder to engage one’s audience.
-There is no well defined reason for this, but it is likely to do with difficulty communicating to larger groups, and the perception of larger brands.
+As a brand increases its followership, it becomes progressively harder to engage one’s audience.
+If we take a look at the Instagram analytics, there is no well defined reason for this, but it is likely to do with difficulty communicating to larger groups, and the perception of larger brands.
 Sustaining a two way communication channel with 10,000 followers is pretty tough, let alone 100,000+, so nurturing this social interaction at scale takes real effort!
-This problem is confounded by the users perception of large brands on Instagram.
+This problem is confounded by the user’s perception of large brands on Instagram.
 Research suggests there is a tipping point at which account size becomes, in some way, a disadvantage and leads to a perception that the brand will be non-responsive to interaction, which in turn reduces the number of attempted interactions .

 Define your brand’s style, and be consistent

 Most brands have a distinct image, a consistent recognisable style.
 And, of course, the Instagram account of your brand should reflect this style.
 Brands should look to define their personal identity on Instagram and stick to it.
 This can be achieved with the use of colour themes, image filtering, image context.
 It could be minimal, colourful, monotone, black and white, natural, still life, the list goes on.
 The point is that your brand should not project the random look of a personal account where someone documents their life.
 This doesn’t mean impersonal, but it does mean consistent and considered.

 Below are some excellent examples of brands with fantastic Insta feeds.
 You can also check out this if you’re looking for more!